 Precautions To Take While Feeding Elderberry

-Here are some precautionary steps that can ensure the safe consumption of elderberry among children.
+Here are some precautionary steps that can ensure the safe consumption of elderberries among children (8).

 - Purchase fresh or dried ripe elderberries from a reputable store.
 Fresh elderberries are highly perishable and need to be used immediately.